RESPONSIBLE SERVICE OF ALCOHOL

 The RSA course starts as soon as you sign up, log in and select the course.
 You can stop your RSA course and resume exactly where you left it by signing back in with your email address and password.

 Once you have completed this online RSA course, your assessor will check your work and upon successful completion, your certificate will be emailed to you and available to download in your profile.

 The Student Handbook details your rights and responsibilities, as well as our complaints and appeals process.

-You will need access to a computer or laptop or tablet device with internet connectivity, and a working phone to complete this training.
+You will need access to a phone, computer or laptop or tablet device with internet connectivity, and a working phone to complete this training.